Skip to main content

 It seems to me that most people agree it does not; that Matt’s committed too many flagrant fouls of his own for the original infraction to matter.

-Matt had a problem with the landlords, so he carpet bombed the neighborhood.
-He didn’t like Alderaan’s leaders, and so he fired the Death Star.
+Matt had a problem with the landlords, so he set fire to the building.
+He disagreed with Alderaan’s leaders, and so he fired the Death Star.
 And now it doesn’t really matter what his original point was; he’s made himself the bad guy.

 Anyway, back to the timeline.
 (Note: I may have the chronology slightly mixed up here on a few of the points, but I don’t think it should really matter.)